benfarrah01/Python_to_JS_Converter/writing/proposal.md

 ## Description of the Main Idea

-We will create a translator that accepts Python code and outputs a version that has been translated to Java.
-The resulting Java program will have the same output and exact same functionality as the original Python program.
+We will create a translator that accepts Python code and outputs a version that has been translated to JavaScript.
+The resulting JavaScript program will have the same output and exact same functionality as the original Python program.

 ## Description of the Tasks that You Will Complete